 Your degree will give you the tools to read, understand, and analyze some of the biggest ideas that shape our diverse world.
 This knowledge will equip you to creatively respond to the pressing challenges we all face, such as environmental crisis, the formation of just societies, gender equity, and the struggle for human rights.
 Students are taught to think critically and comparatively, while engaging in a multi-disciplinary approach to these and other issues.

 Our class sizes are small so you have the opportunity to ask questions, interact with other students, and get to know your professors.
 There are also a number of scholarships for which you can apply.

 Most of our recent graduates find jobs in NGOs, public service, publishing houses, museums, archives, and public policy organizations.
 Others work as writers, consultants, and teachers.
-Our focus on a deep understanding of cultural diversity, together with analysis skills honed in the humanities and social sciences, is highly valued if you are applying for law school, graduate work in public policy or social work.
+The deep understanding of cultural diversity and analytical skills of social science you will develop through studying Religions and Cultures are highly valued if you are applying for law school or graduate work in public policy or social work.
 A minor in Religions and Cultures can also be a major asset on applications to medical schools and international MBA programs.

 Today some of our graduates work in the following positions:

 Executive Director, non-profit organization dedicated to rebuilding homes

 Network Manager - Diversity & Inclusion - Conference Board of Canada

 Intern Legal Advisor to Israel's Permanent Mission to the United Nations

 Director of Food Programming, Museum of Jewish Montreal